 Global Server Coverage

-No matter where you roam (well, maybe not The Upside Down), you’ll likely find unfettered access to Netflix thanks to the provider’s over 1,500 servers, scattered well among 94 countries.
+No matter where you roam (well, maybe not The Upside Down), you’ll likely find unfettered access to Netflix thanks to the provider’s nearly 5,500 servers, scattered well among nearly 60 countries.

-No worries on the privacy front when you opt for ExpressVPN, as the provider is located in the privacy-friendly British Virgin Islands.
-The BVI have no data retention requirements that apply to VPNs, so this provider keeps no logs of any kind connected to your online antics.
+No worries on the privacy front when you opt for NordVPN, as the provider is located in the privacy-friendly Republic of Panama, where there are no laws requiring them to keep logs of your online antics.

 Bitcoin users can make good use of the cryptocurrency’s anonymity features to keep their subscription payment information under wraps.

-When Buffered VPN can’t break through Netflix’s roadblocks, opt for a better way.
-When it comes to VPN services, I have one word for you: “ExpressVPN.”
+When Buffered VPN can’t access your favorite Netflix shows or films, opt for a better way.
+When it comes to VPN services, I have one word for you: “NordVPN.”
 (Or is that two words?)